mathexl/harmonypad/README.md

 A easy to use NoteWriter that creates music with online synths based on the keystrokes as you type.
 Works best with Chrome or Firefox.
 Built with Wad.js.
+Check it out: http://harmonypad.com/